-At the close of business on the Record Date, there were 56,986,044 shares of Common Stock outstanding, which are the only shares entitled to be voted at the Annual Meeting.
+At the close of business on the Record Date, there were 110,756,256 shares of Common Stock outstanding, which are the only shares entitled to be voted at the Annual Meeting.
 Each share of Common Stock is entitled to one vote.
 Only stockholders of record at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting.
 The Bylaws do not provide for cumulative voting for the election of directors.

-On March 9, 2017, the Company paid a special dividend (the "Special Dividend") consisting of \$3.00 in cash and \$5.00 in principal amount of the Company's 6% Subordinated Debentures due 2027 (the "Debentures", which were fully redeemed by the Company on April 15, 2021) for each share of Common Stock outstanding as of the close of business on February 28, 2017.
-In connection with the Special Dividend, in accordance with the Company's outstanding stock option plans and agreements, the Company adjusted the shares subject to and the per share exercise price with respect to outstanding options.
-This adjustment resulted in an increase in the number of shares subject to each outstanding option and an adjustment to the option purchase price designed to maintain the option holders' intrinsic value following issuance of the Special Dividend.
-References in this Proxy Statement to beneficial stock ownership or outstanding options for periods following March 9, 2017 reflect the equitable adjustment made to options outstanding on February 28, 2017.
+On September 26, 2023, our Board of Directors authorized and approved a two-for-one stock split ("Stock Split") in the form of a stock dividend of one share of the Company's Common Stock for every one share of Common Stock issued and outstanding as of the close of business on October 6, 2023.
+The distributions of the aforementioned stock dividend (and/or cash in lieu of fractional shares) was effected on October 20, 2023.
+In connection with the Stock Split, and in accordance with the Company's outstanding stock option plans and agreements, the Company adjusted the shares subject to and the per share exercise price with respect to outstanding options.
+These adjustments resulted in the number of shares subject to each outstanding option and an adjustment to the option purchase price designed to maintain the option holders' intrinsic value following the Stock Split.
+References in this Proxy Statement to beneficial stock ownership or outstanding options for periods following October 20, 2023 reflect the equitable adjustments made to stock beneficially owned (including options outstanding) as of October 6, 2023.
+References in this Proxy Statement to stock or option awards issued prior to October 6, 2023 have also been equitably adjusted to reflect the Stock Split.

-STOCKHOLDER NOMINATIONS FOR BOARD MEMBERSHIP AND OTHER PROPOSALS FOR THE 2024 ANNUAL MEETING
+STOCKHOLDER NOMINATIONS FOR BOARD MEMBERSHIP AND OTHER PROPOSALS FOR THE 2026 ANNUAL MEETING

-It is anticipated that the next Annual Meeting after the one scheduled for May 4, 2023 will be held on or about May 9, 2024.
+It is anticipated that the next Annual Meeting after the one scheduled for May 8, 2025 will be held on or about May 7, 2026.
 The Company's Bylaws require that, for nominations of directors or other business to be properly brought before an Annual Meeting, written notice of such nomination or proposal for other business must be furnished to the Company.
-Such notice must contain certain information concerning the nominating or proposing stockholder and information concerning the nominee and must be furnished by the stockholder (who must be entitled to vote at the meeting) to the Secretary of the Company, in the case of the Annual Meeting to be held in 2024, no earlier than December 6, 2023 and no later than January 5, 2024.
+Such notice must contain certain information concerning the nominating or proposing stockholder and information concerning the nominee and must be furnished by the stockholder (who must be entitled to vote at the meeting) to the Secretary of the Company, in the case of the Annual Meeting to be held in 2026, no earlier than December 9, 2025 and no later than January 8, 2026.
 Such notice must contain the information required by our Bylaws, including the information required by Rule 14a-19 of the Exchange Act in the case of a stockholder who intends to solicit proxies in support of director nominees other than the Company's nominees (unless such solicitation would not be subject to Rule 14a-19 under the Exchange Act).
 A copy of the applicable provisions of the Bylaws may be obtained by any stockholder, without charge, upon written request to the Secretary of the Company at the address set forth below.